reo-public-tools/foreman-tests/README.md

     existing provisioning info.

+We are going to test out just he rpc-o and rpc-r on ironic nodes along with ironic-on-ironic to begin with.
+This layout should make it really easy to start expanding into mixed environmets to include VMs and scalable simulated(mnaio) style setups in the future though.

 ## Foreman Installation Steps(single node AIO)

 [Setting up a Foreman AIO with the Katello Plugin](./install_foreman/README.md)

-## Learning process

-I'm not sure how far I can get with this.
-I will use this area to document the testing to start out with, which will hopefully evolve into something better as I go.
-At this point I have played around with the install and tested out the openstack connectivity.
-I will break this down into various subtasks and take notes on each as I go.

-### Creating a new Lab Environment
+## Creating a new Lab Environment

 To start out with, I'm just setting up the environment to use for testing.
 This will involve setting up a lab org, location and user.
 We will have an option of using vlans